rafael-tonello/Variables-and-Streams-Server-VSS/README.md

     [✔] Import the TCPServer repo
     [ ] Erros while setting variable with '*' char should be returned to the API (that will be able to return the error to the client)
     [ ] Create mirror service (to mirror current ser \ver in a anotheserver - a parent server).
 This mirror server should prevent 'back notification' from the remote server.
+    [ ] When a client reconnects, the server needs to update it on all the variables it is looking at
 ## Tests
     [ ] Controller
     [✔] ControllerClientHelper